AntQua/Predicting_Taxi_Tips_NYC/README.md

 # Predicting Taxi Tips in NYC

+## Acknowledgment

+This project was developed as part of the **[Google Advanced Data Analytics Specialization Certificate](https://coursera.org/share/b0a21874c636bdb3b212ad15979debc7)** on Coursera.
+It was created as a practice project to apply the skills learned during the course, focusing on advanced data analytics techniques such as regression modeling and machine learning.

 ## Project Overview

 The goal of this project was to build multiple models, including a **multiple linear regression** and a **random forest model**, to predict whether a taxi rider would leave a high gratuity (>20%) or not (<20%).
 The project utilized data from **yellow taxi trips taken in New York City during 2017**.
 After rigorous data exploration and model building, the **final random forest model achieved 86% accuracy and 72% precision** in predicting generous tippers.
 Key factors influencing tipping behavior included the **duration, distance, and cost of the trip**, which were found to be the most important features in distinguishing high tippers from low tippers.